Trekking in Nepal in the Wet Season

-Oblivious to the most important factor in trekking, as far as which particular experience you will have (ie, the weather) we set out for Annapurna Base Camp in North Western Nepal smack bang in the middle of the wet season.
-While we definatley knew all this rain we were witnessing in Kathmandu and Pokhara was considered a good thing by locals, and often came under the heading of 'Official Wet Season', we hadn't yet joined the dots as to precisely what this meant for our planned 10 day walk.
+While we knew all this rain we were witnessing in Kathmandu and Pokhara often came under the heading of 'Official Wet Season', and was considered a good thing by locals, we hadn't yet joined the dots as to precisely what this meant for our planned 10 day walk.

-Into remote mountainous villages.
+... into remote mountainous villages.

-Where there were regular landslides.
+... where there were regular landslides.

-And creatures that only 'came out' when it rained.
+... and creatures that only 'came out' when it rained.

 The above image is our funniest wet season trekking photo from Nepal - thank you Yo!
 He walked ALL DAY looking like this!
 I must admit I was no better though (below).
-In my own defense, I didn't know this photo was being taken and had I known, clearly I would have obviously adopted a far sexier stance.
+In my own defense, I didn't know this photo was being taken and had I known, clearly I would have adopted a far sexier stance.

-SO.
-We had previously decided not to take a guide book to Nepal, but I can't seem to remember why anymore!
-It was one of those I-don't-want-to-go-to-the-tourist-areas-but-ended-up-there-anyway moments!
-But (and I can say it now), - regrettably - as a result we weren't prepared for the leech onslaught every time it started raining.
+Regrettably, as a result we were not prepared for the leech onslaught every time it started raining.
 Which in the wet season was pretty much every half an hour.
-My two worst (or best) leech stories are (1) the one on my jugular that stretched past my chin when I tried to pull it off, and (2) the other one curled up inside a burst blister!!
-No pics of those little suckers, but I do have a picture of said blister in full force mere days before it popped.
+My two worst (or best?) leech stories are: the one on my jugular that stretched past my chin when I tried to pull it off, and the one curled up inside a burst blister!!

 The wet season wasn't all bad though, and we did get to see some pretty amazing waterfalls and rivers that don't normally even exist, let alone seen and crossed!